neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 2 - Connect to Neo4j/README.md

 # Lab 2 - Connect to Neo4j
 In this lab, we're going to connect to the Neo4j deployment we created in the previous step.

-## Neo4j Workspace
 To get started, open the Neo4j endpoint in the Google Cloud console by navigating [here](https://console.cloud.google.com/marketplace/product/endpoints/prod.n4gcp.neo4j.io).

 Click "MANAGE ON PROVIDER" to get to the Neo4j console.